glennj/exercism-cli-fish-wrapper/README.md

 * `refresh`
     - re-download the current solution (based on $PWD)
     - I use this mainly to refresh the .exercism/ directory
+* `square1`
+    - Destroy your current solution (!) and reset it back to its initial contents
 * `iterations`
     - list the iterations for one or all solutions in a track
 * `last-test-run`